 What about IRAs from a Qualified Domestic Relations Order (“QDRO”)?

 When it comes to an IRA from a QDRO, there isn’t a U.S. Supreme Court ruling.
 Although, in 2018, the 8th Circuit Court of Appeals ruled that retirement assets received as part of a divorce proceeding are not entitled to bankruptcy protection.
-It is only one Circuit, but it provides some precedent for other Courts to follow in regards to QDRO retirement assets.
+It is only one Circuit, but it provides some precedent for other Courts to follow in regard to QDRO retirement assets.

 It is important to note that the bankruptcy provisions listed above only reflect Federal law and regulations.
-There are some states that offer extra protections.
+There are some states that offer extra protection.
 Also, even though assets in qualified plans and IRAs receive protection from creditors and bankruptcy, they are not protected from the IRS.

 If you have any questions in regards to asset protection or would like to explore how to use qualified plans to achieve asset security, please reach out to your Odyssey consultant.